DarrowWolf/Fantasy-Scenario-Generator/README.md

 The generated sentences are saved to a text file.

-This was made cause I was too lazy to type out each spceies and scenario.. so why not use Phyton to do it for me!
+This was made cause I was too lazy to type out each spceies and scenario.. so why not use Python to do it for me!